Woking doctor issues warning as figures suggest 'health threatening' levels of alcohol consumption

 “But drinking is not a coping strategy in any sense, and it is important that in the run-up to occasions like Christmas, people consider ways to avoid endless social functions where alcohol is prevalent – like going to the cinema or the gym or swimming or cycling.”

-Increasing risk drinking is defined as men who regularly drink more than 3 to 4 units a day, equivalent to a pint and a half of 4% beer but less than the higher risk levels (more than 8 units a day or more than 50 units a week), and women who regularly drink more than 2 to 3 units a day, equivalent to a 175ml glass of 13% wine, but less than the higher risk levels (of more than 6 units a day or 35 units a week).
+- Men who regularly drink more than 3 to 4 units a day, equivalent to a pint and a half of 4% beer but less than the higher risk levels (more than 8 units a day or more than 50 units a week)

-The overall prevalence of ‘increasing risk’ drinking in Surrey is around 21%, above the England average of 20%.
-This means that more than one in five adults in Surrey drink at these levels.
+The overall prevalence of ‘increased risk’ drinking in Surrey is around 21%, above the England average of 20%.
+This means that more than one in five adults in Surrey drinks at these levels.

 In Woking, the figure rises further to 21.2% – higher than in nearby Epsom and Ewell, Tandridge, Spelthorne, Reigate and Banstead.